ChandaLab/DISC/README.md

 ### Demo

 A sample set of simulated data is provided /sample_data/sample_data.mat.
 True values of simulation results are provided within this sample.
-This analysis using DISCO < 10 seconds to complete on a personal MacBook Air (1.6 GHz Intel Core i5) in MATLAB 2018b.
-Detailed instructions for analyzing this sample to reproduce these results are provided in DISC_user_manual.pdf with the analysis results found in /sample_data/sample_data_idealized.mat.
+This analysis took < 10 seconds to complete on a personal MacBook Air (1.6 GHz Intel Core i5) in MATLAB 2018b.
+Detailed instructions for analyzing this sample to reproduce these results are provided in DISC_user_manual.pdf with the analysis results found in sample_data/sample_data_idealized.mat.

 ### Simulate Data

 All scripts used for the simulations in White et al.,2019 can be found in /simulate_data.
 Running runSimulations.m as is will generate simulated data with identical conditions to those used in the manuscript.
-Calculation of accuracy, precision, and recall of DISC performance on simulated data is done using idealizationMetrics.m
+Calculation of accuracy, precision, and recall of DISC performance on simulated data was completed using idealizationMetrics.m

 ### Reproducibility

-Add data sets in White et al., 2019 both simulated and raw were analyzed using runDISC.m or DISCO.m with the following parameters:
+All data sets in White et al., 2019 both simulated and raw were analyzed using runDISC.m or DISCO.m with the following parameters:

 1. alpha_value = 0.05 for change point detection
 2. BIC_GMM for both divisive and agglomerative clustering